 I called Andersen and they want me to pay to replace the doors.
 It would cost me more to replace the door than what I paid for the doors in the first place.
 NICE!
 Even though it was their manufacturing defect.
 They said they will give me a discount.
 Not much of a discount.
 Well, buyer beware.
 They have defects and don't tell you.
 Then when you find them, oops you are outside the warranty window.

 I have a bunch of windows to replace.
 I had originally thought I would use Andersen.
 But after this experience, I will be looking else where.
 You pay a premium for customer service and quality with Andersen.
 Unfortunately, you don't get either.

-Regarding the 8% moisture limit referred to by the Anderson rep, online research indicates that a maximum flooring humidity of 8% is not reasonable.
-At http://www.woodfloorsonline.com/techtalk/woodwater1.html we found the following text: "The ideal moisture content for flooring installation can vary from an extreme of 4 to 18 percent, depending on the wood species, the geographic location of the end product and time of year.
+Regarding the 8% moisture limit referred to by the Andersen rep, online research indicates that a maximum flooring humidity of 8% is not reasonable.
+We found the following text: "The ideal moisture content for flooring installation can vary from an extreme of 4 to 18 percent, depending on the wood species, the geographic location of the end product and time of year.
 Most oak flooring, for example, is milled at 6 to 9 percent."

-We then sent a letter to Anderson Hardwood Flooring asking them to stand behind their warranty, and their response was an unwavering no. They did write back that we had the option of paying for a second, independent inspection.
+We then sent a letter to Andersen Hardwood Flooring asking them to stand behind their warranty, and their response was an unwavering "no".
+They did write back that we had the option of paying for a second, independent inspection.
 However, the "independent" inspection they offered is not really independent, as their letter states "please sign and send back to me within 14 days of the date of this letter, so we can arrange the inspection."
-Obviously, a second inspection arranged by Anderson Flooring can hardly be considered independent.
+Obviously, a second inspection arranged by Andersen Flooring can hardly be considered independent.